Stephen Merchant: Early career

 Merchant began his career performing stand-up comedy at Bristol's Comedy Box, while he "bummed around for a year or so, temping in a series of tedious day jobs."
 At the comedy venue, he recalled: "The first week I did really well.
 The second week I died on my arse.
 I realised that stand-up was not that easy after all."
 He also appeared as a contestant on a 1997 episode of the TV game show Blockbusters and worked for a short time as a DJ for Radio Caroline.

-Merchant met Ricky Gervais for the first time in 1997 when Gervais (in the position of Head of Speech at the radio station XFM London), hired Merchant as his assistant.
+Merchant met Ricky Gervais in 1997 when Gervais (in the position of Head of Speech at the radio station XFM London), hired Merchant as his assistant.
 Gervais later said that he had called Merchant for an interview because it was the first CV handed to him.
 Merchant and Gervais hosted a Saturday afternoon radio show together from January to August 1998, when both of them left XFM as it was bought by the Capital Radio Group.
 In the same year, Merchant was a finalist at The Daily Telegraph Open Mic Awards.

 Merchant worked for seven months at XFM 104.9.
 The Saturday show never had a large audience.
 Gervais said: "It's a tinpot radio station...
 It's not even the biggest radio station in the building."
 He created the features 'Hip Hop Hooray', 'Make Ricky Gervais Laugh' and 'Song for the Ladies'.
 After leaving XFM, Merchant began a production course at the BBC.
 As part of his coursework, he enlisted Gervais to perform in a 30-minute short film, "Seedy Boss", which became the earliest inspiration for their mock documentary The Office.
 They collaborated on a sitcom pilot called Golden Years featuring a manager suffering a mid-life crisis.
 It aired on Channel 4's Comedy Lab series in September 1998, but the show failed to find further success.